root-project/root/docbook/users-guide/Graphics.md

 -   `option`:

--   ”L” draw line associated with line attributes of `obj`, if `obj` inherits from **`TAttLine`**.
+-   "L" draw line associated with line attributes of `obj`, if `obj` inherits from **`TAttLine`**.

--   ”P” draw poly-marker associated with marker attributes of `obj`, if `obj` inherits **`TAttMarker`**.
+-   "P" draw poly-marker associated with marker attributes of `obj`, if `obj` inherits **`TAttMarker`**.

--   ”F” draw a box with fill associated with fill attributes of `obj`, if `obj` inherits **`TAttFill`**.
+-   "F" draw a box with fill associated with fill attributes of `obj`, if `obj` inherits **`TAttFill`**.

 One may also use the other form of the method `AddEntry`: